stevezieglerva/aws-log-text-forensics/README.md

-# aws-log-text-forensics
+# aws-log-text-forensics 🔎

-Set of scripts to download CloudWatch logs locally to perform forensics searching.
+Set of scripts to download CloudWatch logs locally and perform forensics searching.
 This is a slower, cheaper alternative to real continuous monitoring tools like ELK and Splunk.
-But, for small accounts without any log monitoring, this can be a decent alternartive to instigate incidents.
-The process creates an HTML page with some charts visualizing the matches and a sample of matcheded log lines.
+Those tools are recommended for any medium to large system.
+But, for small accounts without any log monitoring, this can be a decent alternartive to investigate incidents.
+The process creates an HTML page with some charts visualizing the matches and a sample of matched log lines.

 After the logs are downloaded, they can be searched via a Python command line.
-The command below will search all logs whose path match the "2021-02-14.*ec2" regex, but exclude "httpd" logs, looking for lines with the word "error" but not "no errors found."
+The command below will search all logs whose path match the "2021-02-14.*ec2" regex (but exclude "httpd" logs), occurring in the from 08:00:00 through 10:59:00, looking for lines with the word "error" but not "no errors found."

 ```
- > python3 search_logs.py --log "2021-02-14.*ec2" --log-exclude "httpd" --exclude "no errors found" "error"
+ > python3 search_logs.py --log "2021-02-14.*ec2" --log-exclude "httpd" --tmsp "T(08|09|10)" --exclude "no errors found" "error"

 Namespace(exclude='', log='gw', log_exclude='ops-aws', message="\\+1[0-9]+'", tmsp='.*')
 Found logs:                63